mllapps/hlsrec/README.md

 # hlsrec
-HTTP Live Stream Recorder for Linux device
+HTTP Live Stream Recorder for Linux devices using ALSA.